 The use of climate-neutral biogas or synthetic gas, which can be increased at will, offers enormous potential for reducing CO2 emissions.
 Natural gas can thus make a significant contribution to achieving the ambitious climate targets.
 For this reason, the German government should create long-term planning security for gas through clear funding conditions.
 In this way, the further expansion of the filling station infrastructure can also be supported.

 LPG (liquefied petroleum gas)

-In addition, there are around 400,000 passenger cars with LPG drives in Germany.
+In addition, there are around 350,000 passenger cars with LPG drives in Germany, in 2021, just under 10,000 were newly registered.
 The abbreviation LPG stands for “Liqified Petroleum Gas”.
 LPG consists mainly of propane and butane, which are liquid at room temperature and relatively low pressure.
 They are by-products of natural gas and oil production.
 As a fuel, LPG, similar to natural gas, offers the possibility of significantly reducing fuel costs compared to petrol and diesel.
 Some vehicles with LPG drive can be ordered ex works.
 Passenger cars with gasoline engines are also frequently converted to LPG.
 LPG is available at around 7,100 filling stations in Germany.
 More than 30,000 filling stations throughout Europe offer LPG.